learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 ## Other tools

-- If you liked the idea behind Kubeform and you want to explore more options, you should check out the [Terraform controller](https://github.com/rancher/terraform-controller) and [Cloudformation operator](https://github.com/linki/cloudformation-operator).
+- If you liked the idea behind Kubeform and you want to explore more options, you should check out the [Terraform controller](https://github.com/rancher/terraform-controller) and [AWS CloudFormation operator](https://github.com/linki/cloudformation-operator).
 - [Crossplane](https://github.com/crossplane/crossplane) offers a set of Kubernetes Custom Resource Definitions (CRDs) and controllers that provision and manage services on cloud providers.
-In other words, Crossplane is a Service Catalog equivalent but build with CRDs.
+In other words, Crossplane is a Service Catalog equivalent but built with CRDs.
 - The [Service Binding Operator](https://github.com/redhat-developer/service-binding-operator) is an exciting twist on the Service Broker.
 It focuses on binding service and apps and doesn't deal with cloud provider-specific implementations.

 ## Summary and way forward